RenSilvaAU/reactnd-project-readable/frontend/README.md

 ## Build status

-This is version 0.1 of the app.
-It is being resubmitted for the first project review.
+This is version 0.2 of the app.
+It is being resubmitted, after review found the points below were missing:

+- All posts for a category are listed at /:category
+- Post detail is available at /:category/:post_id

 ## Tech used